carpentries-incubator/ml4bio-workshop/_extras/guide.md

 We fake having more data by randomly sampling with replacement from the training data.
 In order to further make sure that our curvy lines are different enough, we also only use a subset of all the features, also chosen randomly, for each tree.

+### Preparation for day 2
+Before ending day 1, ask participants to sign up for a paper to read and discuss on day 2.
+Pick papers from the Understanding Machine Learning Literature lesson based on their title Can add any papers the participants brought.
+Use https://padlet.com/ or a similar tool for participants to self-organize into papers so each paper has at least 2 participants.

 ## Logistic Regression, Artificial Neural Networks, and Linear Separability